 The Company's direct wholly-owned subsidiary, Interfor East Ltd., is incorporated in B.C. and wholly owns EACOM Timber Corporation, also a B.C. company.
-EACOM Timber Corporation owns and operates our Ontario and Quebec manufacturing facilities and woodlands divisions.
+EACOM Timber Corporation owns and operates our Ontario manufacturing facilities and woodlands divisions (and our former Quebec facilities and operations, up to the date of their sale on January 10, 2025).
 Interfor East Ltd. is also the sole limited partner of Chaleur Forest Products Limited Partnership, a Manitoba limited partnership, and the sole shareholder of Chaleur Forest Products GP Inc. and Chaleur Forest Products Inc., both New Brunswick companies.
 The Chaleur entities own and operate our sawmills and woodlands division in New Brunswick.